Electric Light Parade

 • Waverly High School Marching Band

-Parade Annoucers
+Parade Announcers

 Main Stage, corner of Capitol and Michigan Avenues: Chris Holman with the Michigan Business Network.

-200 S. block of Washington Square: Chris Tyler and Stephaine McCoy from Duke 94.1
+200 S. block of Washington Square: Span and Terry with Q106.